 Canadian Capitalist compiles his list of ETFs he wishes existed.

-Larry MacDonald makes the case that China is in a big speculative bubble that may pop.
+Larry MacDonald (this web page has disappeared) makes the case that China is in a big speculative bubble that may pop.

 Preet Banerjee thinks that HXT, the new Canadian ETF covering the S&P/TSX 60, isn’t all that risky and prefers it to XIU.